nazmulidris/exoplayer_learning/README.md

 have to buffer this data over the network).
 You also have to set a flag `playWhenReady`. true means play, and false means pause playback (after enough content has been buffered).

-Finally, you have to attach the player to a `SimpleExoPlayerView` - displays audio / video playback and controls to the UI.
+Finally, you have to attach the player to a `SimpleExoPlayerView`, which renders the video to your UI, and also provides controls for audio / video playback.

 ```kotlin
 class PlayerHolder(val ctx: Context,